ycrc/ood-user-mapping/README.md

 for both research and academic courses with a computational compoment.
 Therefore, we support two types of accounts on out clusters: **research accounts** and **course accounts**.
-Althouth both are essentially cluster accounts, this distinction allows us to provide different procedures and seperate cluster resources for the two types of accounts.
+Althouth both are essentially cluster accounts, this distinction allows us to follow different procedures and provide seperate cluster resources for the two types of accounts.

 The YCRC OOD servers are configured with CAS for authentication.
 Users